Lemon73-Computing/maui-podman/README.md

-# maui-podman -- a Docker container for reproducably setting up a MAUI development environment
+# maui-podman -- a Podman container for reproducably setting up a MAUI development environment

 This is currendly only intended to demonstrate issues with the [MAUI](https://github.com/lytico/maui) Gtk platform and not for active development as changes in the container would get lost on a `podman build`.
-I'm working on a devcontainer setup to have the maui folder mounted as a docker volume to persist changes to the codebase.
+I'm working on a devcontainer setup to have the maui folder mounted as a podman volume to persist changes to the codebase.

 <!--
 Note: You need to have [Podman](https://podman.io/docs/installation) installed and set up